 When drilling holes that are 13mm or larger in diameter, make sure that the tile to be drilled is placed in a tray that will collect the waste water that is produced.
 Ensure that scrap tiles or another similar material is placed under the tile that is being drilled.
 This will help to halt the progress of the drill once it has finished drilling through the tile.

-Before drilling tile, ensure that you are wearing the correct safety equipment, including safety glasses or goggles.
+Before drilling porcelain tiles, ensure that you are wearing the correct safety equipment, including safety glasses or goggles.
 Ensure that you are using a residual current device (RCD) to help prevent electric shock.

 Drilling Small Diameter Holes (10mm or Smaller) with Diamond Cores